orome/crypto-enigma-hs/README.md

 * [enigma.lhs](https://gist.github.com/erantapaa/f071bc3f58d017f9280a)
 * [henigma](https://github.com/erantapaa/henigma)

-This package served as the basis for a [Python version], with essentially the same API.
+This package served as the basis for a [Python version], with essentially the same API, though more active maintenance of this verson has resulted in some minor divergence.

 ### Development status